FearlessPython/Basics-of-Python/README.md

 git clone https://github.com/FearlessPython/Basics-of-Python.git
 ```
 Start working on this project and do a pull request.
 More small contributions are preferred than a one huge pull request.

+### Contributing to the Website
+The [website](https://fearlesspython.github.io/Basics-of-Python) is powered by Jekyll and the website files are stored in the [docs](https://github.com/FearlessPython/Basics-of-Python/tree/master/docs) folder of the root directory in GitHub.

 Made with ❤️️ for everybody.